GustaMagik/RSA_Security_Token/README.md

 * The locking functionallity after max tries of PIN is NOT saved after reloading the program (hard reset if programming file is put as a program-on-startup file in FLASH).

 * This project trusts (in someway): OpenSSL, PAM, Xilinx as well as the [RSA\_512 module](https://opencores.org/project,rsa_512).
 Keep this software updated / consider if the you trusts this software as well.

+* Remember to limit login attempts on the computer (doable in PAM config)

+* Use 2FA for everything when possible, remember this solution should work for any PAM-aware application (Samba, SSH, ..)

+### Additional Improvments
+* (See project\_report.pdf discussion)

+* To extend the length of the keys on version B the rsa\_512 module needs to be replaced.
+Moreover, the USB communication must be changed from 64B (512 bit) message data, accordingly.

+* Extending key length on version A is not advisable since user friendlyness.
+However, we had an idea to perform RSA multiple times with different keys to prevent attacks were only message transations are known.